Facebook X (Twitter) Pinterest Instagram

 How I Got Started Travel Blogging

-That moment really happened for me in August 2015, when I wrote a semi-sarcastic rant about the way I felt I was judged by people when I was traveling solo, and gave it a highly controversial (yet highly sarcastic) title called “Yes, I’m Pretty and I’m Traveling Alone” on the Huffington Post.
+It was a slow climb up in an industry that barely existed.
+I had to keep working side jobs to pay for trips (and life in general), but in August 2015 I had my major pivotal moment when I wrote a semi-sarcastic rant about the way I felt I was judged by people when I was traveling solo, and gave it a highly controversial (yet highly sarcastic) title called “Yes, I’m Pretty and I’m Traveling Alone” on the Huffington Post.
 I really put myself out there with the article, and endured tons and tons of negative/hateful comments (mostly from people who only read the title), but I also received an equal amount of positive messages, and a sudden catalyst in growth on all of my social media accounts.

 The article went viral, and was translated and published on Huffington Post in over ten countries.
 Immediately following the article’s success, I was featured on major press outlets like The Daily MailThe Mirror UK, and even a TV interview on Inside Edition.
 At the time, it was also bittersweet, because everything was happening at the same time that my grandfather (who I was very close to) was dying.
 His passing is what kept me level-headed, and even more determined to keep going.

-The spotlight was great, and it’s definitely what I owe a huge increase in my audience to, but it still took a lot of work to get where I am today, which is solely profiting from my blog, as a full-time travel blogger.
+The spotlight was great, and it’s definitely what I owe a huge increase in my audience to, but it still took a lot of work to get where I am today, which is solely profiting from my blog, social media, and as an established travel expert.

 That idea kind of worked, but since I was still at the stage of growing and becoming established as a travel blogger, I wasn’t getting paid yet from my blog (only exchange collaborations), so I was barely breaking even with AirBnB…AKA I was hitting rock bottom.